Communicable Disease / STD

 Caldwell County Health Department works to protect the public by providing investigation, surveillance, and prevention activities to control communicable diseases.

 The health department tracks "reportable" diseases.
 All physicians, health care providers, and laboratory personnel are required by law to submit reportable disease information to the health department.

 We follow protocols established by the CDC and the NC Department of Public Health.
 These protocols can be found on the Division's website.

 Please use the Confidential Communicable Disease Report-Part 1 in place of the former morbidity card.
-Physicians or their designee are to complete the one page form using the supplemental instructions and FAX it to 828-426-8450.
+Physicians or their designee are to complete the one-page form using the Supplemental Instructions (PDF) and FAX it to 828-426-8450.

 We offer free and confidential counseling and testing for HIV.
 Patients may call 828-426-8400 to make an appointment.

 The Caldwell County Health Department identifies, treats, and reports STDs.
 All services are confidential.
 Call 828-426-8400 to make an appointment.